SabrinaLiuYing/Jupyter-notebooks/README.md

 Here is the original wikipedia source: https://en.m.wikipedia.org/wiki/List_of_largest_companies_in_the_United_States_by_revenue

-I grab all three list from this web and turn it to csv file
+I grab all three lists from this web and turn them into csv files